Kenhasteandersen/Fish/README.md

 # Fish
-R-code for the models and figures in "Fish: Ecology, Evolution, and exploitation"
+R-code for the models and figures in "Fish: Ecology, Evolution, and Exploitation", including two web-apps.